SagivMor31/SagivMor31/README.md

 # 👋 Hi, I'm Sagiv Marmorstein!

 I'm a cybersecurity professional, ethical hacker, and content creator.
-I specialize in penetration testing, reverse engineering, and web security.
+I specialize in penetration testing, networking and web security.

 ### 🔭 What I Do
 - 🚀 Cybersecurity: Penetration Testing, Vulnerability Research